aiven/devportal/docs/products/flink/howto/connect-bigquery.rst

 Configure integration using Aiven Console
 --------------------------------------------

-If you're using Google BigQuery for your data storage and analysis, you can seamlessly integrate it as a sink for Aiven for Apache Kafka streams.
+If you're using Google BigQuery for your data storage and analysis, you can seamlessly integrate it as a sink for Aiven for Apache Flink streams.
 To achieve this via the `Aiven Console <https://console.aiven.io/>`_, follow these steps:

 1. Log in to `Aiven Console <https://console.aiven.io/>`_ and choose your project.
 2. From the **Services** page, you can either :doc:`create a new Aiven for Apache Flink </docs/platform/howto/create_new_service>` service or select an existing service.